 A. Review Under Executive Order 12866

-This proposed rule has been determined not to be a “significant regulatory action” under section 3(f) of Executive Order 12866.
+This final rule has been determined not to be a “significant regulatory action” under section 3(f) of Executive Order 12866.
 Accordingly, this action was not subject to review under the Executive Order by the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget (OMB).